 - 1. How are your personal experiences positioned in relation to wider cultural, political, economic, social, and historical power structures?
-How does this shape your lenses for the purpose of schooling? - 2.
-What kinds of "problems" are educators in the United States going to run into--and reproduce---when teaching in U.S. schools? - 3.
+How does this shape the lenses through which you interpret and define the purpose of schooling? - 2.
+What kinds of "problems" are educators in the United States going to run into-and reproduce-when teaching in U.S. schools? - 3.
 How are we conditioned to perceive students?
 What are the alternatives?
-(How might we perceive them?
-How might we be in community with them?) - 4.
+How might we perceive them?
+How might we be in community with them? - 4.
 What should school be and what are some strategies for enacting this vision in our own classrooms? - 5.
 What does it mean to be a transformative force in schools and beyond?